« November 2008 | Main | September 2008 »

 As far as the Church is aware of this is the first time Iggy has ever been mentioned in a song… and actually… it is a rather good and catchy tune as well….
 Now if only they could get rid of that iTunes download… 8-(

 The Church is still following the path as it leads towards the darkness in Iggy’s past.
 In the near future we will dedicate some space to a movie featuring Syd Barrett and our goddess.
 It can be found on YouTube (in rather bad quality) but the Church of Iggy the Inuit managed to locate a low generation copy.
-As soon as that version will arrive at Atagong manor it will be revealed by the reverend and his disciples.
+As soon as that version will arrive at Atagong manor it will be revealed by the Reverend to his disciples.

 Until that moment arrives we bid you to live long and prosper, dear brethren and sistren, and don’t do anything that Iggy wouldn’t have done.